lostpebble/pebblebed/README.md

 ~~By default all properties on your entities will be indexed.
 This can become costly depending on the amount of indexed properties on an entity.
 To prevent this for certain properties set this to true~~

-_This property has be deprecated in favour of setting the `__excludeFromIndexes` property in the root of your schema object._
+_As of version 0.4.0 This property has be deprecated in favour of setting the `__excludeFromIndexes` property in the root of your schema object._

 #### `optional`: boolean
 ###### (default `false`)